-Army and Air Force ROTC programs are available to Highline students through an agreement between the college and the University of Washington.
-The objectives of the ROTC programs are to motivate, educate and commission highly qualified students as officers in the Army or Air Force.
+Air Force ROTC program is available to Highline students through an agreement between the college and the University of Washington.
+The objectives of the ROTC program is to motivate, educate and commission highly qualified students as officers in the Air Force.
 Highline graduates may apply for scholarships.
 For information, students may contact: